IRCTC TECH NEWS

 Each station will have a dedicated mobile number to facilitate booking of BoCs.
 The facility will also be made available through IRCTC's e-ticketing website and 139 helpline, a famous News Paper reported.

-Western Railway plans to provide Talk Back system in ladies coaches for alerting Guards of train during the emergency situations.
+'TALK-BACK' SYSTEM IN LADIES COACHESWestern Railway plans to provide Talk Back system in ladies coaches for alerting Guards of train during the emergency situations.
 This communication system is similar to the ones used in the Metro rail.
 The passenger talk back facilities at the doorway of each ladies compartment will allow two way communications.
 It will be placed in an accessible height.
 At the press of a button a communication channel can be opened with the train's guard.
 Work on the system will begin in a few months on the estimates are approved.
 Officials added.

 WORKING OF THE TALK-BACK SYSTEM